 I have, I usually last about six seconds.

 So I might not bother embarrassing myself, but the rest of you may be interested to see just how easy it is to learn how to kite surf.
-The following video was taken at Brighton Beach, which is probably the closest sandy beach to the city of Brisbane…..
+At some point, after learning how to master your airborne kite from the safety of a sandy beach, you will need to venture into the water and perform a waterstart; here’s how that looks…

 Too easy, as Aussies would say.